svanderburg/nix-xcodeenvtests/README.md

 parameters.
 The `new*` parameters should be changed to match those in your certificate and mobile provisioning profile.

-To find out what they are use the Keychain to inspect the certificate (p12 file) and Xcode (or a text editor) to inspect the mobile provisioning profile.
+To find out what they are, use the Keychain to inspect the certificate (p12 file) and Xcode (or a text editor) to inspect the mobile provisioning profile.

-The IPA attribute inside this sub attribute set can be used to produce an IPA that can be actually deployed to an Apple device if all attributes are set correctly.
+The resulting IPA file can actually be deployed to an Apple device if all attributes are set correctly.